(This post about saving money for maternity leave as a nurse may contain affiliate links. You can find my disclosure page here.)

-7. Once you are finally debt free keep living on less and keep saving and investing money.
+7. Once you are finally debt-free keep living on less and keep saving and investing money.

 Continue with the same motivation that you had during your payoff and keep saving for the future.
 Let your savings gap grow bigger each month.
-Lastly, vow not buy unnecessary stuff you don’t actually need that will probably end up in a dump in 5 years anyway.
+Lastly, vow not to buy unnecessary stuff you don’t actually need that will probably end up in a dump in 5 years anyway.

 Additional Recommended Reading:

-For my first 2 years out of nursing school I made the minimum student loan debt payment of about $420 a month.
+For my first 2 years out of nursing school, I made the minimum student loan debt payment of about $420 a month.
 But when I finally sat down and looked at how much of that was going towards interest and how long it would take to finally pay off (13 years, yikes!) it made me sick to my stomach.

-After the birth of our daughter I decided to get aggressive about paying off my student loans.
+After the birth of our daughter, I decided to get aggressive about paying off my student loans.

-Prior to starting my BSN, I had a pretty nice savings account set aside.
-Because of that, I was able to pay for 1 year of my prerequisite classes and my first few months of my nursing program upfront in cash.
+Prior to starting my BSN, I had pretty nice savings account set aside.
+Because of that, I was able to pay for 1 year of my prerequisite classes and the first few months of my nursing program upfront in cash.
 If it wasn’t for that I would have had well over 50K in student loan debt at graduation.